 of continental crustal extension/divergence, crustal thinning,

 sedimentary basin formation, and often thermal and igneous activity.
 They show a complex and diverse set of patterns, sometimes concentrated, sometimes more diffuse, and localized rifting can occur in what may initially seem unlikely positions - on top of convergent mountain belts for example.
-So we will look at continental rifting broadly.
+So we need to look at continental rifting broadly.

-Reading: Rift Basin Architecture and Evolution by Roy W. Schlische & Martha Oliver Withjack at http://www.ldeo.columbia.edu/~polsen/nbcp/breakupintro.html.
+Suggested reading: Rift Basin Architecture and Evolution by Roy W. Schlische & Martha Oliver Withjack at http://www.ldeo.columbia.edu/~polsen/nbcp/breakupintro.html.

 Wilson cycle concept.

 The basic idea in the Wilson cycle is that continental rifting

 tends to occur along old orogenic axes, so that these become the

 edges of rifted continental fragments flanking an oceanic basin that is opening.
 A classic case example is the Appalachian orogen (see

 adjacent diagram).
 In another example, the North Atlantic rifting also followed the path of the orogenic axis of the Norwegian and Greenland Caledonides.
 The basic idea is as follows.
 As oceanic crust gets older and colder, subduction likely starts and the ocean basin closes, with the bounding continents eventually colliding